tvayer/FGW/README.md

 Python3 implementation of the paper [Optimal Transport for structured data with application on graphs ](https://arxiv.org/abs/1805.09114)

+FGW is a distance between labeled graphs based on Optimal Transport.
+It is applicable between graphs with different number of nodes and with any type of label/feature on the nodes.

+It computes a soft assignment of the nodes wrt their features and the graphs' structures.
+It can be used for visualisation, classification and barycenter of multiple graphs.

-In the paper we used this implementation of Patchy-San convolutional network [PSCN](https://github.com/tvayer/PSCN)
+In the paper we also used this implementation of the Patchy-San Convolutional Network framework [PSCN](https://github.com/tvayer/PSCN)

+Feel free to ask if any questions

 ### Prerequisites